-The latter two allow you to easily go back to the things you love — not only music, video and TV shows locally, but also ones from across the internet; this is really good for catching up on the latest in the series, or to go back and carry on where you left off.
+The latter two allow you to easily go back to the things you love — not only music, video and TV shows locally, but also ones from across the internet; this is really good for catching up on the latest in the series or to go back and carry on where you left off.

-Split into three main sections (Movies [local], TV Shows [Local] and internet) it really does offer most of your video needs, and although pretty much all media Centers allow you to watch you’re movies and TV shows it is the internet connectivity that makes it stand out from the crowd.
+Split into three main sections (Movies [local], TV Shows [Local] and internet) it really does offer most of your video needs, and although pretty much all media Centers allow you to watch your movies and TV shows it is the internet connectivity that makes it stand out from the crowd.

-Being able to choose from TED, YouTube, BBC iPlayer, Joost, CNN, Comedy Central and many more from one place really makes it the hub of entertainment that is the holy grail of media centers — having everything in one place where it is easy to get hold of really makes life that bit easier.
+Being able to choose from TED, YouTube, BBC iPlayer, Joost, CNN, Comedy Central and many more from one place really makes it the hub of entertainment that is the holy grail of media centres — having everything in one place where it is easy to get hold of really makes life that bit easier.

-Unfortunately this is also where the problems start — as many of the video services are designed only for the US market they are completely useless here; the most notable example is Hulu which looks so tempting but cannot be accessed here in the UK.
+Unfortunately, this is also where the problems start — as many of the video services are designed only for the US market they are completely useless here; the most notable example is Hulu which looks so tempting but cannot be accessed here in the UK.

-Also a crucial fault with the iPlayer on Boxee (which otherwise is a joy to use) makes it painfully difficult to use — instead of stopping the video to stream (which I find you need to do a lot with iPlayer) Boxee displays a message saying that the video is unavailable which is very frustrating.
+Also, a crucial fault with the iPlayer on Boxee (which otherwise is a joy to use) makes it painfully difficult to use — instead of stopping the video to stream (which I find you need to do a lot with iPlayer) Boxee displays a message saying that the video is unavailable which is very frustrating.

-Another crucial part of media centers is being able to play music well, and being able to browse through massive collections easily and quickly — and Boxee does this very well.
+Another crucial part of media centres is being able to play music well, and being able to browse through massive collections easily and quickly — and Boxee does this very well.
 Even if you don’t have the album art stored on your computer Boxee will find it for you, and then display it allowing you to quickly flick around and find what you are looking for.
 Another nice feature was that it even found pictures of the artists and displayed them as well allowing you to search by how the artists look!

 And then there’s the internet compatibility which allows you to listen to podcasts from numerous sources (including the BBC which works very well) and listen to online radio stations (like last.fm) which, like the Video, works very well.